opencybersecurityalliance/kestrel-lang/docs/language.rst

        showing values of specified attributes of a set of entities.

     #.
 Flow-control: *merge or split hunt flows*.
 For example, merge the
-       results of two hunt flows to apply same hunt steps afterwords, or to fork a hunt flow branch for developing a variant of the threat hypothesis.
+       results of two hunt flows to apply the same hunt steps afterwords, or to fork a hunt flow branch for developing a variant of the threat hypothesis.

 Hunt Flow
 ---------

 The control flow of a hunt.
-A hunt flow composes a series of hunt steps, computing multiple sets of entities, and deriving new sets of entities based on previous ones.
+A hunt flow comprises a series of hunt steps, computing multiple sets of entities, and deriving new sets of entities based on previous ones.
 Finally, a hunt flow reveals all sets of entities that are associated with a threat.